 I dislike shopping and don't dance.

 Sometimes I'm charming and witty other times I'm grumpy and occasionally a pain in the ass.
-Most of the time I'm mellow and
+Most of the time I'm mellow and cheerful.

-tea party supporter or looking for a sugar daddy don't waste your time trying to connect with me.
+If your homophobic, pro life conservative, heavy drinker, drug user, seriously religious, insolvent, racist, radical tree huger, tea party supporter or looking for a sugar daddy don't waste your time trying to connect with me.